ky-koz/cSharp.NETProjects/README.md

 [Back to Top](#table-of-contents)

 ### Front End: Update Create & Edit Pages
-Need to restyle the Create & Edit pages to take up more of the sceen and be easier to view.
+Need to restyle the Create & Edit pages to take up more of the screen and be easier to view.
 Styling needs to fit with the rest of the site.

 Added classes to the Site.css for the forms in the Edit and Create views.
-Styling including centering all fields and making alignment consistent throughout all elements.
+Styling included centering all fields and making alignment consistent throughout all elements.
 Chose sans serif font and appropriate weight for each field of text.
 Ensured each dropdown was formatted visually consistent with the text boxes and made edits to display options from their corresponding database.
 Reformatted the create and save button to submit the data working within the site colors.

 Site.css
 ```